-Cadets successfully completing the Modular Format Academy training will graduate at a ceremony held on the final day of scheduled instruction.
+Cadets successfully completing the Police or SIBC Academy training will graduate at a ceremony held on the day scheduled by the coordinator.

 - 1. Cadets are encouraged to invite family and friends to the graduation ceremony. - 2.
-For a Cadet to participate in the Academy graduation ceremony: - a) Each Cadet shall satisfy all requirements as set forth by the Commission on Peace Officer Standards and Training, as well as those of the Yuba College Modular Format Academy, prior to graduation day. - b) Prior to graduating, all Cadets will also minimally meet their own Department's standards for uniforms and grooming. - c) Affiliated Cadets and those Cadets hired at graduation will wear their respective agency uniform. - d) Affiliated Cadets will be allowed to have their badge pinned at graduation by a person of their choice. - e) Cadets will return all applicable Academy property before graduation. - f) Cadets not meeting all the standards set forth by both the Academy and POST prior to graduation shall not be allowed to participate in graduation exercises with the graduating class.
+For a Cadet to participate in the Academy graduation ceremony: - Each Cadet shall satisfy all requirements as set forth by the Commission on Peace Officer Standards and Training, as well as those of the Yuba College Academy, prior to graduation day. - b) Prior to graduating, all Cadets will also minimally meet their own Department's standards for uniforms and grooming. - c) Affiliated Cadets and those Cadets hired at graduation may wear their

+- respective agency uniform. - d) Affiliated Cadets will be allowed to have their badge pinned at graduation by a person of their choice. - e) Cadets will return all applicable Academy property before graduation. - f) Cadets not meeting all the standards set forth by both the Academy and POST prior to graduation shall not be allowed to participate in graduation exercises with the graduating class.